Gastric bypass is a type of weight-loss surgery that reduces your stomach to the size of a walnut. Learn about its risks and benefits.

 Rarely, complications of gastric bypass can be fatal.

-You may also need to prepare by planning ahead for your recovery after surgery.
+Now is a good time to plan ahead for your recovery after surgery.
 For instance, arrange for help at home if you think you'll need it.

 Gastric bypass surgery is done in the hospital.
-Depending on your recovery, your hospital stay may last around three to five days.
+Depending on your recovery, your hospital stay is typically one to two days but may last longer.

 The specifics of your gastric bypass depend on your individual situation and the doctor's practices.
 Some surgeries are done with traditional large (open) incisions in your abdomen.
 However, most are performed laparoscopically, which involves inserting instruments through multiple small incisions in the abdomen.